MVS Mail page

 I can't get the IEBGENER SMTP job to send mail.
 Can you help me?

-You should ensure that the SMTP task is correctly configured and operational at your site.
+You should ensure that the SMTP or CSSMTP task is correctly configured and operational at your site.
 If IBM's SMTPNOTE command doesn't send mail, the IEBGENER examples probably won't work either.

 How do I see what mail is being processed by the SMTP task?